 Looking to make your own choices in the hospital — don’t miss my free birth plan template:

 Now, in an effort for full disclosure — I did end-up getting induced.
 At 12 days overdue my doctor talked me into it.
 I do believe that after 41 weeks, induction is certainly something you should talk about.
-Your placenta has a “shelf life” and is really only meant to last 40 weeks plus a couple more…. after that, it’s really not healthy for your baby to be cooped up in your uterus.
+Your placenta has a “shelf life” and is really only meant to last 40 weeks plus a couple more…. after that, it’s really not good for your baby’s health to be cooped up in your uterus.

 If you’re looking for a little help on how to go into labor — check that post out!